philippp/use-cases/USE-CASES.md

 Determine instances where the page being visited claims to be another, so as to manipulate ad prices.

 ##### Use cases
 Account Creation: Similar to how IP geolocation helps, discrepancies between device geolocation and a submitted address increase fraud risk.
 Account Takeover: When an account is taken over it generally happens from a different location than where the victim usually has been using their account.
 Also, impossibly fast jumps in geolocation between two logins for an identity are indicators of account takeover.
-(I.e. a person logging in from New York and 5 minutes later from San Francisco is not physically possible)
+(I.e. a person logging in from New York and 5 minutes later from San Francisco is not physically possible).
 1st Party Fraud: A person committing first-party fraud can change their IP address but still be in the same physical location.
 Detecting fraud being committed from the same location is an indicator of 1st party Fraud.
 Ad Fraud: Alterations to the apparent location of a user can distort publisher metrics related to CPC and CPM.

 #### True traffic origin and destination